 Cornea Treatment Center

 The cornea is the clear protective outer layer of your eye.
 Along with the sclera (the white portion of the eye), the cornea serves as a barrier against dirt and germs.
 Should disease, infection, or injury damage the cornea, the resulting scar may affect your vision.
 You may experience blocked or distorted light as it enters the eye.
-At Eye Care of Delaware, we perform comprehensive cornea treatments and corneal transplant procedures to ensure our patients can see the world as they did before.
+At Eye Care of Delaware, we perform comprehensive cornea treatments to ensure our patients can see the world as they did before.

 A corneal abrasion is a small scratch across the outer layer of your eye.
 This type of injury can happen suddenly and without your knowledge.
 Simply poking your eye when something gets trapped underneath the eyelid can cause severe damage.